General

 Dalton Leong; Chief Executive of the Children's Trust

-OUR MISSION: To work to remove inequalities for children & young people affected by acquired brain injury; and provide effective support to their families that makes a real difference.
+OUR MISSION: To work to remove inequalities for children & young people affected by acquired brain injury; and provide effective support to their families that makes a real difference to their lives.

 Council for Disabled Children Community Funded Charity Excellence Lottery Funded Youth Foundation BBC CiN